 Clostridium species are common residents of the gastrointestinal tract and are present in many abdominal infections, generally mixed with other enteric organisms.
 Clostridia are often the primary agents in the following:

-Gas gangrene of the uterus (which may occur after delivery and was previously common in patients who had a septic abortion)
+• Gas gangrene of the uterus (which may occur after delivery and was previously common among patients who had a septic abortion)

 The primary organisms are C. perfringens and, in the case of colon carcinoma, C. septicum.
-The organism produces exotoxins (lecithinases, hemolysins, collagenases, proteases, lipases) that can cause necrosis.
+Clostridia produce exotoxins (lecithinases, hemolysins, collagenases, proteases, lipases) that can cause necrosis.
 Gas formation is common.
 Clostridial septicemia may cause hemolytic anemia because lecithinase (alpha-toxin) disrupts red blood cell membranes.
 With severe hemolysis, muscle necrosis, and coexisting toxicity, acute renal failure can occur.

 Symptoms and Signs